 Do you have a reactive dog?

-You have a reactive dog if your dogs behaves disproportionately, or in the extreme, towards a particular trigger or situation.
-This could mean he is over excited, anxious or aggressive.
-But whatever the initial cause, he is likely making too big of a deal about it.
+You have a reactive dog if your dog behaves disproportionately, or in an extreme way, towards a particular trigger or situation.
+This could mean he is also over excited, anxious or aggressive.
+But whatever the underlying cause, he is likely making a big deal about what appears to be nothing!

-Typically, he could be jumping and lunging, barking and squealing, or spinning in circles.
-He might also be acting aggressively towards whatever he is reacting to.
+Typically, he could be staring or pulling, jumping and lunging, barking and squealing, or spinning in circles.
+He might also be acting snapping and growling at whatever he is reacting to.

 Brown spaniel type dog staring intently at something in the distance (not pictured)

 When dogs are stressed they aren’t thinking in straight lines and can easily over react to things.
 People do this too.
 The amount of stress we are under can seriously affect how we cope with everyday situations.
-If the same situation is repeated, it can become a habit, and before you know it you have a fear reactive dog.
+If the same situation is repeated, it can become a default behaviour, and before you know it you have a reactive dog.

 This can also happen when dogs are over excited.
-In fact, any emotional state can affect the ways our dogs rationalise the situations they are in.
+In fact, any emotional state can affect the way our dogs rationalise the situations they are in.
 And because of this, dogs can become reactive to almost anything.
-Even needing the loo can affect a dog (or persons) reactivity – check out my dog reactivity experiment to see how it works!
+Even needing the loo can affect a dog (or persons) sensitivity – check out my dog reactivity experiment to see how it works!

-The most common causes are other dogs, the door bell and traffic, but I have seen dogs that are reactive to skateboards, people with beards, umbrellas, people with bags, dogs on TV, ice cream signs, people with cameras, shadows, and even sliding shop doors.
+The most common causes of reactive dog behaviour are other dogs, the door bell, and traffic, but I have seen dogs that are reactive to skateboards, people with beards, umbrellas, people with bags, dogs on TV, ice cream signs, people with cameras, shadows, and even sliding shop doors.
 The list goes on and on, and I know that as soon as I hit publish, I’ll think of even more!

 Learn more about Reactive Dog Behaviour here